steambap/weilinshi.org/content/post/i-will-stop-maintain-svg-captcha.en.md

 draft = false
 +++

+## Update March 2020

+They don't bother to answer issues or manage pull requests, fuck them.

 ## What?

-I'm the former maintainer of Node.js open source captcha generation library `svg-captcha`
+I'm the former maintainer of Node.js open source captcha generation library `svg-captcha`.

 As you can see, I've put a lot of effort in maintain the repo, as well as reply issues and merge pull requests.
 ![contrib](/images/svg-captcha-contrib.png)